humboldtux-tmp/tutorials/docs/windows/step_six.md

 5. Find the `IMAGE ID` for your `docker-whale` image.

 	 In this example, the id is `7d9495d03763`.

-	You'll notice that currently, the `REPOSITORY` shows the repository but not the namespace for `docker-whale`.
-You need to include the `namespace` for Docker Hub to associate it with your account.
-The `namespace` is the same as your account name.
+	  Notice that the `REPOSITORY` shows the repo name (`docker-whale`), but not a namespace.
+For Docker Hub to associate this `docker-whale` image with your GitHub account, you need to rename it to `YOUR_GITHUB_USERNAME/docker-whale`.
+Your account name will indicate the `namespace` on GitHub for your image.
+You'll do this in the next step when you tag the image.

 6. Use `IMAGE ID` and the `docker tag` command to tag your `docker-whale` image.